These questions and answers are intended to clarify the Student Sexual Misconduct Policy. They do not represent official Duke University policy.

 Education and Prevention

 A: Duke has a number of programs to prevent student sexual misconduct, raise awareness, and reduce risk.
-These include "Prevent.
+These include "Five Key Norms" and "Prevent.
 Act.
 Challenge.
 Teach."
-(P.A.C.T.) bystander intervention training (recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene) and programs on healthy relationships offered by the Women's Center; Haven and Haven Plus, online training that all entering undergraduate, graduate, and professional students are expected to take; live orientation sessions for graduate students; UASK Duke, a safety-related app providing resources and information on reporting; a centralized website (https://studentaffairs.duke.edu/sexual-misconduct-prevention-and-response) providing information about all of Duke's policies, educational programming, and awareness activities regarding sexual misconduct; and, online AlcoholEDU and other training on responsible use of alcohol and other drugs offered by the Wellness Center.
+(P.A.C.T.) bystander intervention training (recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene) and programs on healthy relationships offered by the Women's Center; online training that all entering undergraduate, graduate, and professional students are expected to take; live orientation sessions for graduate students; UASK Duke, a safety-related app providing resources and information on reporting; a centralized website (https://studentaffairs.duke.edu/sexual-misconduct-prevention-and-response) providing information about all of Duke's policies, educational programming, and awareness activities regarding sexual misconduct; and, online AlcoholEDU and other training on responsible use of alcohol and other drugs offered by the Wellness Center.